smartsheet-samples/smartsheet-get-filtered-sheet/README.md

-# Smartsheet Get FIltered Sheet
+# Smartsheet Get Filtered Sheet

 ## Get the data of a sheet and return only the rows that match a given criteria.